 4.7.
 Output of Advanced PHP Program

-The above line of PHP code will display the output on the screen similar to the following output.
+The above line of PHP script will display the output on the screen similar to the following output.

 4.8.
 What's Next?

-Hopefully, this introduction to the PHP tutorial covered all the areas for beginners as well as advanced users.
+Hopefully, this intro to PHP tutorial covered all the basics and knowledge for beginners as well as advanced web developers.
 Navigate to the next tutorials to enhance your PHP skills and gain in-depth cognition.